 Hufvudstaden's properties are valued at fair value.
 Fair value is an assessment of the probable sales price on the market at the time of the valuation.
 Below is information about the valuation method, yield requirements and net operating profit.

 A valuation of the property holdings is made by assessing each individual property’s fair value.
 The assessment is based on a valuation made according to a variant of the location price method, known as the net capitalization method.
-This method means that the market yield requirement is set against the net operating income of the properties.
+This method means that the market yield requirement are part in the net operating income of the properties.
 In the case of other project properties and undeveloped land, the valuation was based on a completed building with a deduction for construction costs, as well as financial costs and the cost of vacant space that arose during the construction period.

 The assessment of the yield requirements is based on information gathered on the market return on investment requirements for purchases and sales of comparable properties in similar locations.
 If few or no deals were concluded in the property’s sub-area, transactions in the adjoining area are analysed.
 Deals not concluded also provide guidance on the market yield requirements.
 Account has also been taken of the property type, technical standard and building construction.

 The yield requirements used in the valuation vary between different regions and different sub-areas within the regions.
-Information is checked with valuation and consulting companies.
-Hufvudstaden's average yield requirement since December 31, 2012 has varied between 3.8 per cent and 4.8 per cent, and as at December 31, 2017 the figure was 3.8 per cent.
+Information is checked with independent valuation and advisory companies.
+Hufvudstaden's average yield requirement since December 31, 2013 has varied between 3.8 per cent and 4.7 per cent, and as at December 31, 2018 the figure was 3.8 per cent.
 For leasehold properties, the calculation is based on a yield requirement that is 0.20 percentage points higher.

 The net operating income is based on market-adapted rental revenue.
 Rental revenue is adapted to the market by adjusting existing rents using newly signed and renegotiated leases and with account taken of the expected rent trend.

-A deduction has been made for standard costs for operation and maintenance, excluding costs passed on and part of the property administration.
+A deduction has been made for standard costs for operation and maintenance, excluding costs that can be passed on, and part of the property administration.
 These are based on the actual outcome and are adjusted for non-permanent deviations.
-The average cost per square metre over the most recent five-year period has been in the range SEK 400 – 500 and the estimated cost in the valuation as of December 31, 2017 was on the same level.
+The average cost per square metre over the most recent five-year period has been in the range SEK 400 – 500 and the estimated cost in the valuation as of December 31, 2018 was on the same level.
 The following information has been used in the valuation.

 |Range (weighted average)|